-- Methotrexate, which works best if the disease affects your lungs, eyes, skin or joints.
+- Methotrexate, which may be used if the disease affects your lungs, eyes, skin, or joints.

-- Hydroxychloroquine, which works best if the disease affects your skin or brain or if you have a high level of calcium in your blood from sarcoidosis.
+- Hydroxychloroquine, which may be used if the disease affects your skin or brain or if you have a high level of calcium in your blood from sarcoidosis.